lheyberger/python-wrapper-script/README.md

 # python-wrapper-script

-`script.sh` is a small wrapper script to quickly bootstrap new projects in Python.
+Small project template for quick prototyping and testing.

 ## Prerequisites

 For this script to work, you need the following things:
-- Python 3.*
+- `Python 3.*`
-- Both the script and the wrapper should have the same basename
+- `main.sh` and `main.py` should have the same basename (whatever that is)

 ## Dependencies

-Simply add your packages in a `requirements.txt` file.
+Add your packages in `requirements.txt`.
-They will be installed or updated before each execution of the script.
+Run `install.sh` to initialise the folder or update the dependencies.

 ## Environment variables